-A greatest festival of Hindus, Holi is a festival of colors.
-Celebrated worldwide all over India, it commemorates the victory of good over evil.
+Holi - The Festival of Colors is a great festival for Hindu People, celebrated worldwide with great pomp.
+It commemorates the victory of good over evil.
 It falls on the Phalgun Purnima, usually in the month of March or April.
-This year in 2019, Holi will be celebrated on 2nd March with great pomp and show as ever.
+This year in 2021, Holi will be celebrated on 29th March with great pomp and show as ever.
 The festivity marks the end of winter and the arrival of spring, a season of hope and joy when the beauty of nature adds to the backdrop of this colorful festival.
 On the occasion of holi festival, special events have been organized in Mathura, Vrindavan, Braj, Gokul and nearby places.
 Holi festival does not mean that play the holi with colors only but it is a way of creating and sharing happiness with each other.

 Holi festival has different names in different region in India, where people celebrate it in a different style & manner and with different rituals.
 People call this festival by the other names also like Lathmar holi, Khadi holi and Basant Utsav & Dol Jatra etc. Below read the different names of Holi in India.

 1 - Lathmar Holi in Barsana village, Uttar Pradesh

 4 - Rang Panchami in Madhya Pradesh and Maharashtra

 5 - Basant Utsav and Dol Jatra in West Bengal

 8 - Royal Holi in Udaipur, Rajasthan

 10 - Khadi Holi in Kumaon region, Uttarakhand

 11 - Phakuwah in Assam